manticoresoftware/manticoresearch-buddy/README.md

   Usage: manticore-executor src/main.php [ARGUMENTS]

   Arguments are:
-  --help               display this help message --disable-telemetry  disables telemetry for Buddy --debug              enable debug mode for testing
+  --listen             HTTP endpoint to send requestes to manticore --help               display this help message --version            display the current version of buddy --disable-telemetry  disables telemetry for Buddy --debug              enable debug mode for testing
   Examples: